Free apps for iOS & Android: Get these Pro versions for free! | NextPit

 - Scanner Lens (

-$9.99): the goal of Scanner Lens is to create sharp JPG/PDF/TXT images with just one touch!
-By downloading this app, you'll get unlimited daily scanning, unlimited e-signatures saving, HD quality, markup function, auto-capture and more.tagging function, automatic capture and border detection, convert documents to PDF or PNG and more.
+$9.99): The goal of Scanner Lens is to create sharp JPG/PDF/TXT images with just one touch!
+By downloading this app, you'll get unlimited daily scanning, unlimited e-signatures saving, HD quality, markup function, auto-capture and more.
 The app has 4.8 stars out of 93 reviews.

 - HDR Portrait (